sarahaman/gutenbergHackerNLP/README.md

 The text files for the nine fanfictions are included in a subfolder in the fanfiction folder.
 # Modules
 ## Data Ingestion/Cleaning
-initSession:
+**initSession:**
         A script that initializes a spark session and context to establish a connection to the Apache Spark webserver.

-FicScraper:
+**FicScraper:**
               A web scraper that scrapes and cleans fanfiction text data from fanfictions on fanfiction.net.
 The script writes the aforementioned text data into a local .txt file.

-ImportTest:
+**ImportTest:**
               A script that imports text data in the form of a .txt file, cleans, and then transforms the data into a Spark RDD.
 Each major text type (blog, books, fanfics) has its own corresponding import / cleaning function.

-TokenizeTest:
+**TokenizeTest:**
               A script that tokenizes the contents of an RDD output by ImportTest.
+Contains the function TokenizeThis, which is passed the spark context and a string argument specifying which source one would like returned (options: "Books", "Blogs", "Fanfics", "All").

-tidyRoutine:
+**tidyRoutine:**
               A script that cleans tokenized data and applies part of speech tagging and lemmatization.
+Contains the method TidyThis which is passed the tokenized dataframe and two string arguments specifying whether or not one would like the text to be lemmatized (options: "Yes", "No") or tagged with the parts of speech (options: "Yes", "No").

-Sentencify:
+**Sentencify:**
               A script that takes in text source RDDs (or lists of RDDs) and converts each into a DF wherein row corresponds to a list of tokens in each sentence with an identifier at index 0.
 ## FEATURE 1: Text Complexity
 complexityAnalyses: